-11.0 OBJECTIVE 0.
-NOISE IMILACI MANAGEMENT. į Impact Management Objective: To control avoidable noise impacts to the surrounding areas Potential impact(s) to avoid Avoid unnecessary noise generated during the undertaking of construction activities, which may present a nuisance roterniai impaci(s) to avoid to surrounding community and negatively impact the Sense of place Impact Management Outcome Management of noise emissions to an acceptable level.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Time period A noise complaints register should be opened.
-Contractor Construction phase Strict operating hours for heavy vehicles and construction activities should be implemented so as to avoid times of day when noise impacts are more likely to affect adjacent landowners, ie: construction activities, including the movement of vehicle should be limited to between 07h30 and 18h00.
+IMPACI MANAGEMENI ACIIONS Mitigation measure Responsible party Time period Noise Contractor Construction phase A noise complaints register should be opened.
+Strict operating hours for heavy vehicles and construction activities should be implemented so as to avoid times of day when noise impacts are more likely to affect adjacent landowners, ie: construction activities, including the movement of vehicle should be limited to between 07h30 and 17h30.
 No construction related activities should be permitted over weekends.
-Work on site must be well-planned and should proceed efficiently so as to limit the duration of the disturbance.

-- Vehicles and equipment must be kept in good working condition.
+Work on site must be well-planned and should proceed efficiently so as to limit the duration of the disturbance. • Vehicles and equipment must be kept in good working condition.
 If deemed necessary, machinery and equipment should be fitted with mufflers/ exhaust silencers.
-No unnecessary disturbances should be allowed to emanate from the construction site.
-Due to the location of the proposed development site to residents, noise levels must be kept to a minimum at all times.
-If excessive noise is expected on the boundary of the residential erven bordering the site they must be informed in advance of when the high noise levels will occur and for how long they will occur. - Workers should be educated on how to control noise-generating activities that have the potential to become disturbances, particularly over an extended period of time. - Noise levels must comply with the relevant health & safety regulations and SANS codes and should be monitored by the Health & Safety Officer as necessary and appropriate. - Affected parties must be informed of the excessive noise factors.
+No unnecessary disturbances should be allowed to emanate from the construction site. • Due to the location of the proposed development site to residents, noise levels must be kept to a minimum at all times.
+If excessive noise is expected on the boundary of the residential erven bordering the site, the residents must be informed in advance of when the high noise levels will occur and for how long they will occur.
+Workers should be educated on how to control noise-generating activities that have the potential to become disturbances, particularly over an extended period of time.

+- Noise levels must comply with the relevant health & safety regulations and SANS codes and should be monitored by the Health & Safety Officer as necessary and appropriate. - Affected parties must be informed of the excessive noise factors.